dwojtaszek/system-prompt/README.md

-Just copy and pase the promp.md into your favorite LLM as a system prompt - v9.4t takes about 15k tokens.
+Just copy and pase the promp.md into your favorite LLM as a system prompt - v9.4t takes about 15k tokens - needs to be used with most capable models with large context window or distilled into specific sub prompts like: code review, test generator etc.

 Full change log and history: changelog.md